miharyjoe/miharyjoe/README.md

 <div id="quote" align="center">
   <summary>Quote of the Day</summary>
   <p>
-    “When something is important enough, you do it even if the odds are not in your favor.”  –  Elon Musk
+    “Live as if you were to die tomorrow.
+Learn as if you were to live forever.”  –  Mahatma Gandhi
   </p>
 </div>